Learn how to negotiate with colleagues, bosses, partners, friends, clients, and many others.

 By participating fully, you will:

-- Be aware of and able to manage the tension between creating and claiming value.
+- Manage the tension between creating and claiming value.

-- Understand how to elicit strengths and weaknesses of your own conflict management and negotiation style.
+- Understand how to elicit strengths and weaknesses of your own management and negotiation style.

 - Improve your critical communication skills and persuasion strategies.